I review digital products and companies claiming that they know how to help you to make money online.

 Apparently, they invest in oil, and you are promised a high ROI (return on investment).

 The problem is that the only way how to purchase the package is by using Bitcoin.

 To me personally, this was the first red flag, and there will be more of them.
-(Whenever there is a company that deals with cryptocurrency and operates as the MLM, the chances are high that it is a fraud).
+(Whenever there is a company that deals with cryptocurrency and operates as an MLM, the chances are high that it is a fraud).

 PetronPay – Useful Information

 This company was founded in 2019, and also their website petronpay.com was registered in December 2019.
-So as of this writing, it has less than a year.
+So as of this writing, it has been less than a year.

 According to its website, the CEO is a person called John Grant.